vbchomp/city-explorer-api/README.md

 - JP Jones, Instructor, helped me refactor and get my weather component working after discovering that I did not have to create a new city API in the City Explorer API repo.
 - Willem Jacobs, Software Developer, helped me try to figure out why heroku deployment was not working.
 - Fizzo Pannosch, Grading TA, helped with the heroku debacle.
+- Chance Harmon and Hexx King, TAs, helped figure out how to refactor for cache storage on server since I had set up my getMovies component a little too compactly.
+I did not know how to divide up my axios.get callback into an if, else statement to allow for the cache to conditionally go through the movies to see if they were in storage yet or not.

 ## Time Estimates

 Name of feature: Setup

 Estimate of time needed to complete:

 Start time:

 Finish time:

 Actual time needed to complete:

 ---